 Music and Theater

 The Simple, Beautiful Gesture That Can Turn A Crowd To Love Instead Of Hate

-Is a "Serious Public Health Problem"
+"Serious Public Health Problem"

 "We need to understand that this is a public health problem faced by a third of our children," said Dr. Frederick Rivara, chairman of the committee compiling the report.
 "It has a major effect on their academic performance as well as their mental and physical health."

 Along with depression and anxiety, which can lead to alcohol and drug abuse into adulthood, the negative effects of bullying range from disrupted sleep to related gastrointestinal stress and headaches, and both victims and perpetrators are much more likely to contemplate or attempt suicide.
 Here's what the pros are saying we can do about it.

 in Schools - How to Spot the Signs, What to

 6 Types of Bullying You Should Know About